Iran’s government is crazy and unpredictable. So where can we learn Persian outside Iran?

 But other options you have are to get a teacher on italki, where a well-reviewed and experienced tutor can cost as little as US$4 an hour.

-Our personal advice: If you can travel to Iran, go there and learn Farsi.
-Otherwise, consider learning in your home country, and visiting Tajikistan and Afghanistan to learn a little about how Farsi is spoken there.
+Our personal advice: If you can travel to Iran, go there and learn Persian.
+Otherwise, consider learning in your home country, and visiting Tajikistan and Afghanistan to learn a little about how Persian is spoken there.

 Some context — Why we can’t travel to Iran